vinamra57/gitstory/docs/user/user-guide.md

 ## 3. Running GitStory commands

 When development is complete, GitStory will run as a command-line tool from the terminal.
 Users will navigate to a Git repository and use the following commands to generate summaries or reports.
-Here are the GitStory commands users can run currently:
+Until then, here are the commands to use to run GitStory:

 ### 3.1 `uv run python3.13 src/gitstory/__main__.py run "<YOUR_REPO_LOCATION_PATH>"`
 Generates a concise summary of the repository’s commit history on the current branch, highlighting major development events such as feature additions, bug fixes, and refactors.